lydell/cli-flags-parser/README.md

 - Type safe.
 Great TypeScript experience.
 - Functional.
 Pure functions.

-cli-options-parser does not:
+cli-flags-parser does not:

 - Generate help text.
 - Help you write as little code as possible.

-While many other CLI options parsers try to do everything for you through configuration, cli-options-parser’s goal is to feel more like a good old `for` loop over `process.argv`.
+While many other CLI libraries try to do everything for you through configuration, cli-flags-parser’s goal is to feel more like a good old `for` loop over `process.argv`.

 ## Contents